radiusoss/kuber/README.md

 kubectl proxy
 ```

-You can now start the `Kuber Server`.
+You can now start the `Kuber Server` to develop.

 ```shell
 cd $GOPATH/src/github.com/datalayer/kuber